addy5/Texas_Holdem/README.md

 * Dynamic calculation of odds
 * Style the game background and elements like a real table

+As a user, I want the game to semi-realistic and play by common rules.
+As a user, I never want to guess what each button does.
+As a gamer, I want to be entertained as if it were the real deal.

 > Written with [StackEdit](https://stackedit.io/).